+Activity Time Notes Selection of project and academic/industrial (as appropriate) approval Weeks 4 to 11 of the Spring semester Students should be considering suitable areas of research for some time prior to embarking on the project.
+This activity should include initial approaches to potential academic and/or industrial supervisors, to assess the viability of potential topics.
+Start of dissertation phase 12 weeks before the submission deadline A student who pass all autumn semester modules can start 12 weeks before the September deadline.
+If they fail a spring semester module later, they should stop the project and resume it 12 weeks before the November deadline.
+If they fail the resit again, then they will not be able to progress to dissertation.
+Academic progress meetings As frequently as appropriate with academic supervisor.
+Normally fortnightly or thereabouts.
+Meetings may be more frequent in the early stages of the project, and again as it is nearing completion.
+Draft dissertation to academic supervisor As agreed.
+Students will find it advantageous to present written material in stages throughout the study.
+Submission of dissertation Completed taught phase in June Exam Board: 18 September 2020 Completed taught phase in September Exam Board: 27 November 2020 Project demonstration Within two weeks of submission Students are required to demonstrate their project to their supervisor.
+See Section 6.

 Activity Time Notes

-Selection of project and Weeks 4 to 11 of the Spring Students should be

-academic/industrial (as semester considering suitable areas of

-appropriate) approval research for some time prior to

-embarking on the project.
-This

-activity should include initial

-approaches to potential

-academic and/or industrial

-supervisors, to assess the

-viability of potential topics.

-Production and acceptance of June 2012 An outline of what this

-project specification document document is expected to

-contain is contained in Section

-9.

-Academic progress meetings As frequently as appropriate Meetings may be more

-with academic supervisor. frequent in the early stages of

-Normally fortnightly or the project, and again as it is

-thereabouts. nearing completion.

-Draft dissertation to academic As agreed.
-Students will find it

-supervisor advantageous to present

-written material in stages

-throughout the study.

-Submission of dissertation 14 September 2012

-Project demonstration Within two weeks of Students are required to

-submission demonstrate their project to

-their supervisor.
-See Section

-6.

-Activity Time Notes

-Notification of award December 2012 Notification will be on the
+Notification of award December 2020 (September Notification will be on the

-basis of Examining Board
+Submission) basis of Examining Board

 recommendations only, and

 will be subject to confirmation

 by the University.

 Graduation Celebration Event Normally the July following

 the notification of the award.